grafana/k6-learn/Modules/Workload modeling.md

 ### Cache and cookie behavior

 When users visit a website, some resources may be saved in what is called a cache so that subsequent requests don't require those resources to be downloaded anew.
-Cookies are small bits of information about a user's previous activities (such as the last time they visited a site) that are saved for funcional, analytical, or marketing purposes.
+Cookies are small bits of information about a user's previous activities (such as the last time they visited a site) that are saved for functional, analytical, or marketing purposes.

 Both caches and cookies add to the overall load that a script generates, and should be tailored to the test objectives.
 First-time visitors to a site won't have resources cached locally, but repeat visitors may be retrieving resources from the cache.